45mg/delta_t1/README.md

 - `fees.txt` is stored in its own directory for each student - If the `fees.txt` file for each student is placed directly inside their home directory, they can easily forge transactions by writing to the file, UNLESS the write-permissions for both the file AND the enclosing directory (their home directory) are removed.
 However, removing write permissions for the home directory will prevent the student from creating files/directories in their home directory!
-In order to fix this, the `fees.txt` is stored in a `fees` directory inside the home directory, which has no write permissions.
-The student could still delete this directory, but they would have no incentive to as it would erase the evidence of fee payment.
+In order to fix this, the `fees.txt` is stored in a `fees` directory inside the home directory, which is owned by HAD and has no permissions for anyone else.
+The student is then givem read permission via ACL.
+This effectively prevents them from modifying `fees.txt`.
+The script for `feeBreakup` is SUID HAD.

 ### Limitations